mmistakes/minimal-mistakes/_posts/2018-01-06-my-most-expensive-error.md

 When I am writing in R, Python, or C# I don't have any kind of Units of Measure checking.
 This has led to a lot of frustrating debugging in the past where I missed some simple multiplication or division in my code.
 These types of bugs can be really nefarious because you can often get numbers which seem sensible at first but then blow up when outlier data is introduced.

 ## The Initial Error
 I was tasked with writing a simple fee calculation for our products on Amazon.
-We need to know the impact of the new fees on our costing before the new fees go into effect.
+We need to know the impact of the new fees on our costing before they go into effect.
 This is such a simple thing.
 On my first pass I decided to just throw something together in Python.
 When I did this, I made a very expensive mistake.
 Can you see it?

 ```python
 def calculate_item_fba_fee(cost_config, item):